 Numbers and structure

-Research by the European Agency for Safety and Health at Work in 2014 found that 51% of workplaces in Malta had health and safety representatives, slightly below the EU-28 average of 58%.
-(The figures are for workplaces with five or more employees.)[1]
+Research by the European Agency for Safety and Health at Work in 2019 found that 61% of workplaces in Malta had health and safety representatives, slightly more than the EU27 average of 56%.
+(The figures are for workplaces with five or more employees.)46

 Tasks and rights